ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==
+= 2.3 =
+* Added function to check for duplicate function names.
+Compares the names of all functions (internal, user).
+* Added function for automatic remove the message about successful saving after 3 seconds.
+* Removed the default message about successful saving.
+* The function of user code cleaning modified.
+* File js-functions.js renamed to functions.js.
+* Removed my personal ad about freelance.
 = 2.2 =
 * Added Chinese (Taiwan) translation.
 (Thanks Gordon Yu)
 * Text domain changed to "my-custom-functions".